Main Northern railway line: Description of route

 The line then swings westwards as four tracks; two main line and two coal roads traverse the outer suburbs of Newcastle to Maitland.
 The two coal roads run to the Newcastle coal lines, which serve a number of collieries along the route.
 Maitland is the junction of the North Coast line which continues to Brisbane and the Main North line.
 The line becomes double track immediately west of Maitland and heads through the Upper Hunter Valley townships of Branxton, Singleton and Muswellbrook where the double track ends.

-Muswellbrook is the junction point for the former cross country line to Sandy Hollow and Gulgong.
+Muswellbrook is the junction point for the branch to Merriwa, which forms part of the cross country line to Gulgong.
 The Main North continues northwards through the Ardglen Tunnel to Werris Creek, where the Mungindi Line branches off to Moree, and a former cross country branch continues to Binnaway and ultimately Dubbo.